 Campbell, CA 95008

-Appetizing and expertly prepared meals are provided to all residents even those with dietary restrictions, the minimum allowable age of residents is 55, residents can self manage their diabetes, the community is secured for the safety of memory care residents that might be prone to wander, this property provides complimentary transportation, hospice is an option available at this location, and the community is licensed for 60 residents.
+Nutritious meals are provided to residents, 55 is the minimum age allowed for residents, residents can self manage their diabetes, the property is secured for the safety of patients that might be exit seeking, this property provides complimentary transportation, hospice is an option available at this location, and the community is licensed for 60 residents.

 500 South Winchester Boulevard